 In response to the current homelessness crisis in Greater Victoria, the former Tally Ho hotel was purchased in March of 2017 by the Victoria Cool Aid Society, with the support of the Provincial Government.
 On November 24, 2017, the City of Victoria approved a “Temporary Use Permit” for the site, to allow Cool Aid, for up to three years, to house and support up to 52 individuals at 3020 Douglas Street and also to provide health services on site for these tenants.
 During the month of March 2018, the apartments were filled with people needing housing and support.

 There will be no drop-in services during the period of the Temporary Use Permit, nor a Supervised Injection Site.
 Finally, there will be no shelter services on the site — only housing.

 Cool Aid will seek to rezone and redevelop the site in two phases to provide much needed affordable housing in addition to the 52 supportive housing apartments that will continue to form part of the long-term plan.
 Phase one, the half of the property fronting on Burnside, will be redeveloped while the front half continues to operate under the Temporary Use Permit.
 Once Phase one is complete the Phase two redevelopment (including demolition of the former hotel) will be able to commence.

-Read more about the Tally Ho in the Frequently Asked Questions.
+Read more about this property in the Frequently Asked Questions.

 Neighbourhood Involvement and Process